Browned Butter and Mizithra Pasta

 Are you looking for the perfect side dish?
 A side dish that pairs with just about anything?
 You need to try my Browned Butter and Mizithra Pasta tonight.

-Brown Butter Mizithra Pasta
+Browned Butter Mizithra Pasta

 Have you ever tried Mizithra cheese?
-It isn’t a very common cheese, but it sure has a creamy rich flavor and goes perfectly with the flavor of browned butter.
-Mizithra cheese is a little bit salty and doesn’t melt fully.
+It isn't a very common, but it sure has a creamy rich flavor and goes perfectly with the flavor of browned butter.
+Mizithra cheese is a little bit salty and doesn't melt fully.
 It is perfect in this dish because you get a concentrated burst of flavor when biting into it.

 When you go to the store for this cheese, you will find it in the deli amongst all the specialty cheeses.
 It is a bit pricey, but that's okay because you won't need very much.
 Mizithra cheese freezes well.
 Sometimes I buy too much and then I freeze it.
 It's not a cheese that I use in a ton of dishes so I usually just save it for the next time I make this pasta.